raikoho/ClipMinder/README.md

 _"Transform your workflow with the power of effortless text management, and let every keystroke be a symphony of productivity."_

 **ClipMinder** is a powerful and versatile clipboard manager designed to enhance your productivity by providing easy access to predefined text snippets.
-Developed by Bohdan Misonh, this tool is perfect for users who frequently need to copy and paste various text blocks, allowing for quick and efficient text management.
+This tool is perfect for users who frequently need to copy and paste various text blocks, greatly expand the overall clipboard, allowing for quick and efficient text management.

 ## Features